Training structure

 Faculty of Science

-The aim of these lectures is to introduce the basic concepts needed to describe, classify and characterize soils: their various constituents (minerals, clays, organic matter, living organisms), their physical properties (granulometry, texture, structure), chemical properties (clay-humus complex, CEC, redox), and biological properties (horizons and humus, root systems, plant nutrition, role of bacteria, C/N ratio, peda-fauna).
-We will study the factors involved in soil formation (climate, bedrock, living organisms, relief, weather), the different processes involved in soil formation and evolution (weathering, humification, leaching, podzolization, pedoturbation, ferrallitization, etc.), the major soil classification systems, and the distribution of soils around the world.
-This scientific foundation will enable us to address current social issues concerning soils in TD: their degradation (erosion, pollution, artificialization, compaction, etc.) and their restoration (depollution, phytoremediation, agroecology).
+The lectures aim to present the basic concepts for describing, classifying, and characterizing soils: their different constituents (minerals, clays, organic matter, living organisms), their physical properties (grain size, texture, structure), chemical properties (clay-humic complex, CEC, oxidation-reduction), and biological (horizons and humus, root system, plant nutrition, role of bacteria, C/N ratio, soil fauna).
+We will study the factors involved in soil formation (climate, parent rock, living organisms, relief, time), the different processes of soil formation and evolution (weathering, humification, leaching, podzolization, pedoturbation, ferrallitization, etc.), the major soil classification systems, and the distribution of soils around the world.
+This scientific foundation will enable us to address current societal issues related to soils in tutorials: their degradation (erosion, pollution, artificialization, compaction, etc.) and their restoration (decontamination, phytoremediation, agroecology).

-The field trip will enable you to put into practice the concepts learned in class.
+The field trip will provide an opportunity to put the concepts learned in class into practice.

 Hourly volumes: